why Root Inc. [ROOT] is a Good Choice for Investors After New Price Target of $9.46

-Root Inc. [NASDAQ: ROOT] stock went on an upward path that rose over 5.04% on Tuesday, amounting to a one-week price increase of more than 5.23%.
+Root Inc. [NASDAQ: ROOT] surged by $0.06 during the normal trading session on Tuesday and reaching a high of $6.83 during the day while it closed the day at $6.45.
 The company report on August 12, 2021 that Root, Inc. Announces 2021 Second Quarter Results.

 Root, Inc. (NASDAQ: ROOT), the parent company of Root Insurance Company, announced financial results for the quarter ended June 30, 2021.
 Root’s second quarter financial results and management commentary can be found by accessing the shareholder letter posted to the company’s investor relations website at ir.joinroot.com.